 There’s no better assurance of quality than a well written and sincere testimonial.
 Testimonials form an essential part of almost any portfolio and display previous collaborations you’ve done (as well as the results of the collaborations) is a great way to tie it all together.

 - What the goals of the collaboration were

 - What the results were like

 There’s no need to go into detail, just keep it short and sweet, but statistically dense.
-If you have had successful collabs in the past, you would have received some great feedback.
-Ask the collaborators what they thought about working with you, and add these little titbits into your media kit – for bonus points, use them styled as large quotes to break up walls of text.
+If you have had successful collaborations in the past, you would have received some great feedback.
+Ask the collaborators what they thought about working with you, and add these little titbits into your media kit.

 The last thing you need is to show potential advertisers how they can start the process of working with you.
 Do they need to fill in a form, email you directly, or simply enquire?

 This process needs to be made clear so they know exactly where to go when they want to get the ball rolling – the easier it is for them to contact you, the easier it is for you to start making some passive earnings from collaborations.